sebastianspicker/dietrich/README.md

 dietrich documents maintained build commands, known limits, and remaining work.

 ## Status
-Lifecycle stage: exploration.
-Earlier setup detail now lives in maintained guidance.
+Lifecycle stage: maintenance.
+The useful early notes have been carried forward.

 ## Development
 - Aligned local and CI checks for packaging.

 ## Usage
-- Merged scattered release guidance into the docs.
+- Rewrote the workbench explanation around the maintained behavior.

-- The document now favors checked behavior over exploratory notes.
+- Earlier scratch detail is now represented in maintained sections.

 ## Current Focus
 Use the next review to check behavior before adding surface area.